 As part of your course, you will have the opportunity take part in the following enrichment activities: charity events, various trips and visits (previously, students have visited Dubai, the King’s Troop Royal Horse Artillery, Blenheim and Burghley Horse Trials, Olympia, Ireland and more), in-house competitions at our commercial Brooksby Equestrian Centre, student voice, access to the gym, BHS training and exams.
 Students also benefited from guest talks from industry specialists and successful BMC alumni.

 The course timetable is condensed into 2.5 days to fit around our students’ busy lives.

 - Year 1: 72 UCAS points.
-Vocational Relevant Level 3 or 3 A levels (1 x Science preferred)
+Level 3 Extended Diploma in a vocationally relevant subject or 3 A Levels (preferably 1 in a science subject)

-- Year 2: 120 Credits at Level 4 in relevant subject + bridging assignment (may be required)
+- Year 2: 120 credits at Level 4/Year 1 in a relevant subject.
+A bridging assignment may be required.

 Year 1 Modules

 - Equine Psychology, Behaviour and Ethics